theredpea/F2/docs/src/web-services.md

 ## F2 ID

 The F2 Identity service allows app developers to use a single identity convention for financial instruments.
 Knowing about and using a single ID as part of [Context messages](index.html#context) will allow for simpler communication between Container and App Providers.
 The need for a common identifier is not new.

-<span class="label label-warning">EDITOR'S NOTE</span> insert XRef blurb
+The financial industry has yet to agree upon a universal symbol set, so we've integrated and cross-referenced a majority of ticker symbols.
+The F2 ID is sourced from a database of identifiers allowing for robust search of tradable instruments, regardless of issue classification scheme.

+This cross-referencing database developed by Markit On Demand, called XRef, enables users to execute symbol and company searches across countless numbers of data feeds to find exact matches quickly and intuitively.
+XRef allows companies the flexibility to use aggregated data sources while accommodating the range of names and symbols users access in a search.
+Presently, our Intersection System manages 750,000 cross-reference requests per minute during peak market hours.

+XRef allows both name and description based lookups for any underlying instrument.
+Lookup includes virtually any security identifier including: RIC, CUSIP, ISIN, NSIN, Sicovam, SEDOL, Valoren and WPK.
+The coverage universe is global fixed income, equity, futures, options and benchmarks and industry classifications.

+Instead of reinventing XRef technology itself, F2 is providing access to Markit On Demand's cross-reference database and offering the F2 ID as the universal instrument identifier the financial industry needs.

 ### Understanding Context